Thru-Echoes/ewaim-webapp/database_prep/README.md

 # Database Preparation

-To use the database used for the app, first you need to install `Postgresql` and `PostGIS`.
+To use the database, first you need to install `Postgresql` and `PostGIS`.

 To do this on a mac:

 ```bash